vani-1705/InAmigos-Internship/Task3_AI-Website-Generation/Readme.md

 # 💜 Conclusion

-This AI-generated website demonstrates how AI can simplify website creation by helping with design, content, and development.
-The project successfully showcases InAmigos Foundation's mission, impact, and initiatives through an interactive and professional web experience.
+This AI-generated website demonstrates how Artificial Intelligence can simplify website development by helping create structured layouts, engaging content, and modern user experiences.
+The project highlights the practical use of AI in building impactful digital platforms for social organizations like InAmigos Foundation.